mthespian/pysleepme/README.md

 This library then wraps those features for easier usage.
 ## Quickstart

-First you must get an API Token this is done somewhere:
+1. Obtain an API Token following the instructions from SleepMe's Developer Portal [usage guide](https://docs.developer.sleep.me/docs/).
+1.